Quick Introduction to 7/1 ARM Mortgages

 Borrowers with 7/1 ARM mortgages also have an advantage over those with 5/1 ARMs or 3/1 ARMs.
 After all, their mortgage rates are fixed for a longer period of time.
 That’s why homebuyers tend to look at 7/1 ARM mortgage rates during periods when interest rates are high.

 After 84 months pass, borrowers with 7/1 ARMs will likely find themselves with a higher interest rate.
-If your interest rate ends up being too high and your mortgage payments are too expensive for your budget, you’ll likely have to refinance or sell your house to avoid defaulting on your home loan.
+If your interest rate ends up impacting your mortgage payments to the point where it’s too expensive for your budget, you may have to consider refinancing.
+Another option is selling your home.
+The last thing you’d want to happen is defaulting on your home loan as that will severely impact your credit.
+Therefore, if you’re planning on using a 7/1 ARM, it’s essential to know your finances.

 7/1 ARM Rate Caps